-We’ve all heard about data breach horror stories like Target’s staggering leak of 40 million customer credit and debit card accounts or Home Depot’s stolen 56 million payment card accounts.
+We’ve all heard data breach horror stories like Target’s staggering leak of 40 million customer credit and debit card accounts or Home Depot’s 56 million stolen payment card accounts.
 Considering the significant damage to a brand’s reputation and financial loss after a security breach of such magnitude, you’d think more companies would take notice and establish a more sophisticated security posture.
-However, you need to worry about more than just your own system’s security; many of the high profile security breaches that you hear about in the news (Target, Home Depot, Lowe’s – you name it!) have one commonality: they were all attributed to third-party vendors.
+The truth is you need to worry about more than just your own system’s security.
+Many of the high-profile security breaches that you hear about in the news (e.g., Target, Home Depot, Lowe’s – you name it!) have one commonality: they were all attributed to third-party vendors.

 Despite the seemingly innocent nature of these strategic partnerships, third-party vendors can make or break your company’s security.
 Once a vendor has access to your network, they have access to confidential company, customer, and employee information.
 If your vendor’s network isn’t secure, they put your data at risk, and your company is completely responsible for whatever happens to that data.

-In order to avoid data breaches attributed to third-party security, you must perform adequate assessments of your vendors’ security practices.
-Here’s the problem: many companies that need to perform vendor assessments are unequipped to do so (even companies that must perform assessments for compliancy reasons), and need the help of a security company to make sure everything is running smoothly.
+To avoid data breaches attributed to third-party security, you must perform adequate assessments of your vendors’ security practices.
+Here’s the problem: many companies that need to perform vendor assessments are unequipped to do so – even companies that must perform assessments for compliancy reasons – and need the help of a security company to make sure everything is running smoothly.

-Here are 6 reasons why your company needs third-party vendor management services to ensure the security of your data:
+Here are six reasons why your company needs third-party vendor management services to ensure the security of your data:

 This fact should be no surprise, seeing as data breaches attributed to vendors are increasingly high-profile news stories.
 In fact, according to PwC’s Global State of Information Security Survey, the number of security breaches attributed to vendors has increased from 20% to 28% in recent years.
-Obviously, companies are lacking when it comes to assessing their vendors, and their brand may be paying the price.
+Companies are obviously lacking when it comes to assessing their vendors, and their brand may be paying the price.

-This point goes hand in hand with the time aspect.
+This goes hand in hand with the time aspect.
 Sure, your company may have a couple of information security professionals, but not enough manpower to sufficiently assess all vendors.
-Unlike accounting or auditing firms that may offer a service similar to vendor management, we have the security knowledge to not only address your compliance and regulatory needs, we can evaluate security risks and implements methods to reduce that risk.
+Unlike accounting or auditing firms that may offer a service similar to vendor management, NuHarbor has the security knowledge to not only address your compliance and regulatory needs, but to evaluate security risks and implements methods to reduce that risk.
 Furthermore, experts at security companies have exceptional knowledge and a unique understanding of security tactics that many professionals don’t have.
 For instance, a professional from a security company may catch something that an information security specialist at your brand may have missed.

 Despite the high-level security threats that vendors pose, only 52% of companies have security standards for third-parties, according to PwC.
 Security companies can help fix that.
 As part of third-party vendor management, security companies can help with creating guidelines that address both security and regulatory requirements for both the client and vendor.

 Essentially, third-party vendor management alleviates the stress of having to perform lengthy, in-depth evaluations of multiple different vendors.
-Get with NuHarbor Security to ensure the security of your vendors in the most stress-free way possible.
+Work with NuHarbor to ensure the security of your vendors in the most stress-free way possible.